harper-lambda/pirates-ahoy/README.md

 - Interactive song selection from search results
 - Basic playback controls (stop, skip)
 - Queue management and display
+- Auto-Deletion of Bot-User interactions after 60 seconds to keep channels tidy.
+- All messages are sent silently to not spam notifications.

 ## Commands